PLC Scan Time: What it is And How it Works (Diagram Included)

 The other piece of software is actually the software that we develop for the PLC.
 It is the program of logic that we put inside the PLC.
-The program of logic that reads the inputs and sets the outputs.
+The program that reads the inputs and sets the outputs.

 The scan time is how the PLC program works

 The program of logic that we save into the PLC is the main function of the PLC.
 Your PLC program will decide what outputs to set with the inputs as decisions.
-When the PLC is powered up it will run as following:
+When the PLC is powered up it will run as follows:

-First thing the PLC will do is to check the status of all the inputs.
+The first thing the PLC will do is to check the status of all the inputs.
 To be more precise, the PLC will take an image of all the inputs and save it in the RAM.

 If the input is low the value will be 0, and if the input is high the value will be 1.
 So if we connected the last input (input 8) to a power source the PLC would save the number 00000001, when checking the input status.

 After the PLC has checked the status of all its inputs, the PLC will then execute the program.
 The logic program that we program the PLC with will now run, and as it runs the program will collect some numbers and save them temporarily.

 The number saved by the program will be 00000000 if all outputs are to be updated to low or off.
 If the PLC program sets the first output to high the number saved will be 10000000.
 So with 0 as off and 1 as on.

 These three steps are all called a scan cycle.
-One scan cycle is when the PLC has checked the input status, executed the program and updated the output status.
+One scan cycle is when the PLC has checked the input status, executed the program, and updated the output status.

 If you want some further explanation of the PLC scan time, check out this great video from Ron Beaufort:

 When we are working with timers and other advanced functions in the PLC the scan time can be crucial.
 The same happens with large projects with thousands of lines of code or ladder the scan time might become an issue.

-Brand specific settings – More on scan times
+Brand-specific settings – More on scan times

-In many cases you can set different times for the I/O cycle time and the task cycle time.
+In many cases, you can set different times for the I/O cycle time and the task cycle time.

-The task cycle time is equal to the second step in this article – Execute PLC program.
+The task cycle time is equal to the second step in this article – Execute the PLC program.

 If you are starting out, learning PLC programming, you should just care about the scan time.
-Reading the I/O, then executing your program and at last updating the I/O is a good fundamental understanding of how a PLC works.
+Reading the I/O, then executing your program and at last updating, the I/O is a good fundamental understanding of how a PLC works.